hyang0129/food-class-app/README.md

 chosen over cross entropy in order to increase the impact of hard to classify examples, even though its primary use is for class imbalance https://arxiv.org/abs/1708.02002.

+#### Out of Classes Images

+Currently, the classifier is limited to 100 classes, which means that there are many foods that are not included.
+For any photo that does not contain one of the 100 classes, the classifier will classify the result into one of the 100 classes.
+There is currently no null class.

 ### Server Component

 Priority: Low Cost, Quick Scaling